Rethinking Reward Models for Multi-Domain Test-Time Scaling: Introduction

 \section{Introduction}

-\looseness=-1 Test-time scaling (TTS) enables large language models (LLMs) to generate diverse, reliable solutions, \ie, chain-of-thought \citep[CoT;][]{wei2022chain, kojima2022large, yao2023react, madaan2023self} and has shown impressive results on challenging reasoning tasks~\citep{yao2023tree, snell2024scaling, wu2024inference}.
-A widely adopted TTS approach uses \emph{external verifiers} that select the best among the candidates~\citep{snell2024scaling}: these verifiers, outcome reward models (ORMs), are typically implemented as discriminative classifiers that assign a scalar \emph{reward} to a CoT~\citep{cobbe2021training, uesato2022solving, yu2023ovm}.
-ORMs are trained only on outcome-level signals, which are often coarse.
+Test-time scaling (TTS) enables large language models (LLMs) to generate diverse, reliable solutions via chain-of-thought reasoning \citep[CoT;][]{wei2022chain, kojima2022large, yao2023react, madaan2023self} and has shown strong results on challenging reasoning tasks~\citep{yao2023tree, snell2024scaling, wu2024inference}.
+A widely adopted TTS approach uses \emph{external verifiers} that select the best among the candidates~\citep{snell2024scaling}.
+A common external verifier is the outcome reward model (ORM), typically implemented as a discriminative classifier that assigns a scalar \emph{reward} to a CoT~\citep{cobbe2021training, uesato2022solving, yu2023ovm}.
+ORMs are trained only on outcome-level signals, providing a single label per trajectory rather than feedback at individual reasoning steps.
 Recent work has introduced process reward models \citep[PRMs;][]{prm800k, wang2024mathshepherd, setlur2024rewarding, zheng2024processbench} that score each step of a CoT and aggregate the scores into a trajectory-level reward.
-Supervised with high-quality, carefully constructed process labels, \eg, manual annotation~\citep{prm800k} or Monte Carlo rollouts~\citep{wang2024mathshepherd}, PRMs have been shown to outperform ORMs when combined with TTS.
+Supervised with high-quality, carefully constructed process labels, \eg, manual annotation~\citep{prm800k} or Monte Carlo rollouts~\citep{wang2024mathshepherd}, PRMs have been shown to outperform ORMs as TTS verifiers.

 Beyond discriminative verifiers, several studies have shown that the generative ability of LLMs can improve CoT verification, such as \emph{LLM-as-a-judge}~\citep{wang2023chatgpt, liu2023g, zheng2023judging}.
 Based on this idea, other works fine-tune LLMs to generate a verification rationale for a CoT and compute the final reward from token probabilities~\citep{zhang2025generativeverifiers,thinkprm,zhao2025genprm}.
 To obtain verification CoTs for training, most previous work adopts \emph{consensus-filtering}: (i) generate verification CoTs, and (ii) retain the verification CoT if its parsed verdict aligns with outcome or process labels.
 After training, these generative verifiers have shown strong performance in math-adjacent reasoning tasks, outperforming discriminative verifiers.